-How to Make Your Own Spaghetti Sauce From Scratch and Can It
+How to Make and Can Spaghetti Sauce From Scratch

 As a homemaker, feeding my family healthy, organic, and minimally processed foods must sometimes take a back seat to our needs for frugality.
 So when I discovered that I could have my sauce and eat it too by making and canning my own spaghetti sauce, I was hooked.
 However, it took a few tries to get my recipe just right.
 I started looking at existing sauce recipes, and while they had their merits, they were missing the bold, robust flavors I was looking for.
 Over time, I developed my own recipe—the one I'm sharing with you today.

 Imagine giving an Italian dinner basket with a loaf of homemade French bread, fresh noodles, a pint of sauce, and a bottle of wine as a gift for an anniversary or birthday gift for a friend, or the look on your family's face when they take that first bite of real sauce.

 I haven't bought commercial spaghetti sauce in over 3 years, and you won't either once you try your hand at making your own.